-Musky season opens on the first Saturday in June on the Rideau River and other smaller rivers in Eastern Ontario and the third Friday in June on the mighty Ottawa River.
+Musky season opens on the first Saturday in June on the Rideau River and other smaller water bodies in Eastern Ontario and the Friday before the third Saturday in June on the mighty Ottawa River.
 We fish from opening day right through to December 15th.
 All giant fish are females and they reach maximum weight by the beginning of November when egg production is 90% complete.
 Musky fishing is consistently strong from late June until late October for numbers of fish and big fish and is more weather dependent than anything else.

 If you are between 18 and 65 you will need either an Ontario or Quebec fishing license to fish on the Ottawa River.
 Details can be found here: https://www.ontario.ca/page/fishing